IBAX-io/documentation/docs/reference/desync_monitor.md

 The operating principle of the tool is based on the following:

-1.Each block contains the hash of all changes of all transactions, request the specified node to provide its last block ID;
+1. Each block contains the hash of all changes of all transactions, request the specified node to provide its last block ID;
-2.Then request a block with this ID from all nodes and compare the above hashes;
+2. Then request a block with this ID from all nodes and compare the above hashes;
-3.If the hashes are different, a synchronization error message will be sent to the email address specified in the command.
+3. If the hashes are different, a synchronization error message will be sent to the email address specified in the command.

 ## Location {#location}